morton-nd/morton-nd/README.md

 // ... this is supported (as is 16 chunks, 1 bit), but probably not very useful
 ```

 Note the size of each LUT.
-A 16-bit chunk size requires a few hundred KB, but will provide the fastest encoding.
+A 16-bit chunk size requires a few hundred KB, but will likely provide the fastest encoding.
 A 4-bit chunk size only requires a 16 byte LUT, but each field will require roughly 3 times the number of lookup, shifting, or-ing and masking operations.
 See the performance section below for a comparison.

 The encode function is variadic, but will assert that exactly 2 fields are specified for 2D (and N for ND):
 ```c++